Retail digital transformation is driving a remarkable evolution in an industry worth over $27 trillion.…

 This will shift the trend from relying on enterprise IT to having a dedicated leader to advance transformative initiatives.
 That way, organizations won’t have to worry about slowing down the digitalization process.

-Investment in Real-time Transportation Visibility
+Investment in Real-Time Transportation Visibility

 Gartner among others expect the market for real-time transportation visibility platforms to grow in the next couple of years.